MicrosoftDocs/ATADocs/ATPDocs/advanced-settings.md

 **To define learning period settings**:

-1. In [Microsoft 365 Defender](https://security.microsoft.com), go to **Settings > **Identities** > **Advanced settings**.
+1. In [Microsoft 365 Defender](https://security.microsoft.com), go to **Settings** > **Identities** > **Advanced settings**.
 1. Use the toggle to turn the learning period on or off.
-1. If the learning period is on, modify the sensitivity for each type of alert to determine how sensitive the learning period is.
-Use the details in the **Information** column to understand what *High*, *Medium* settings mean for each type of alert. *Normal* means that learn mode is turned off for the selected type of alert.
+1. If the learning period is on, modify the sensitivity for each type of alert to determine how sensitive the learning period is. *Normal* means that learn mode is turned off for the selected type of alert.
+For more information, see [Supported alert types for learning periods](#supported-alert-types-for-learning-periods).

 For example: